 A copy of the proposed Article 12, Redevelopment Code, Division 4, Old Palm City Community Redevelopment Code, is included in this agenda item.
-Article 12, Redevelopment Code, Division 1, General, was adopted on September 24, 2019 and became effective on November 8, 2019.
+Article 12, Redevelopment Code, Division 1, General, became effective on November 8, 2019.
 Art.
 12, Div.
-1 will be applicable in all six Martin County CRAs.
+1 will be applicable in all Martin County Redevelopment Zoning Districts.
 Because Division 4, Old Palm City Community Redevelopment Code, the subject of this agenda item, cannot be fully understood without reference to Division 1, Division 1 is also included in the agenda packet.